zydou/arti/doc/dev/notes/rpc-meta-draft.md

 Arti will only send valid I-JSON
 (assuming the client does so too).

-We speak of `fields`. meaning the members of a JSON object.
+We speak of `fields`, meaning the members of a JSON object.

 ### A variant: JSON-RPC.